It’s Children’s Art Week and all over the country children are getting involved in artistic activities, and that doesn’t just mean painting!

 Dance is a great way for children to express themselves and more often than not the children will love getting up and showing you their moves.

 For those who don’t enjoy dance why not get them involved in the art of dance by encouraging them to play music alongside the dancer.
-At Hand Made Places we have a range of instruments which you can use to add sound effects to performances.
+At Hand Made Places we have a range of outdoor musical instruments which you can use to add sound effects to performances.
 Great for children who enjoy different types of artistic expression.

 So why not give our list of activities a try this Children’s Art Week?

 Allow the pupils at your school the freedom to express themselves using a range of different artistic mediums.
-With Hand Made Places and our wide range of equipment the possibilities are endless.
+With Hand Made Places and our wide range of playground equipment the possibilities are endless.